jayroxis/cs5525_project2/README.md

      or http://127.0.0.1:xxxx/?token=c3c6074b04bff28d83fdc5d0ede431c0a121774816db49b2
 ```

 It shows your jupyter server is running at port xxxx and your token will be the string after "token=".
+For example, here the token is `c3c6074b04bff28d83fdc5d0ede431c0a121774816db49b2`.

 The xxxx value should be the same as the number you pick.
 Otherwise, you may need to pick another value for xxxx and login again.Follow the following:

 - Close the terminal and open a new one.
 - Use a new value of xxxx, type in: